Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 }
 ```

- *Proceed in 3 steps:*
+Proceed in 3 steps:

-1. *If fewer than corePoolSize threads are running, try to start a new thread with the given command as its first task.
-The call to **addWorker atomically checks runState and workerCount**, and so prevents false alarms that would add threads when it shouldn't, by returning false.*
+1. If fewer than corePoolSize threads are running, try to start a new thread with the given command as its first task.
+   The call to **addWorker atomically checks runState and workerCount**, and so prevents false alarms that would add threads when it shouldn't, by returning false.
-2. *If a task can be successfully queued, then we still **need to double-check whether we should have added a thread (because existing ones died since last checking) or that the pool shut down** since entry into this method.
-So we recheck state and if necessary roll back the enqueuing if stopped, or start a new thread if there are none.*
+2. If a task can be successfully queued, then we still **need to double-check whether we should have added a thread (because existing ones died since last checking) or that the pool shut down** since entry into this method.
+   So we recheck state and if necessary roll back the enqueuing if stopped, or start a new thread if there are none.
-3. *If we cannot queue task, then we try to add a new thread.
-If it fails, we know we are shut down or saturated and so reject the task.*
+3. If we cannot queue task, then we try to add a new thread.
+If it fails, we know we are shut down or saturated and so reject the task.

-**consider schedule threads in OS and GC cost**
+**Consider schedule threads in OS and GC cost**.

 priority of I/O threads higher than business threads